GovTechSG/adex-ug/User Guide/Projects.md

 **Note that the ca cert should have a .crt extension**.

-You can refer for more details on mosquitto commands in on clicking the **[Link](https://mosquitto.org/man/mosquitto_pub-1.html)**
+User can refer for more details on mosquitto commands in on clicking the **[Link](https://mosquitto.org/man/mosquitto_pub-1.html)**

 ## My topics ##

-After creating a project, create your first topic.
+After creating a project, user can create first topic.
 The **My topics** tab is only available for **Publisher**.
-This tab shows the topic that you have published for this project.
+This tab shows the topic that user have published for this project.

 To **Create topic**: